Charles, Duc de Morny: Theatrical interests

-De Morny was influential in the early career of Sarah Bernhardt, who played for Alexander Dumas and Victor Hugo.
+De Morny was influential in the early career of Sarah Bernhardt, who played for Alexandre Dumas and Victor Hugo.
 In her autobiography, My Double Life, Bernhardt recounts that at a family conference which de Morny attended as a family friend, the purpose of which was to determine what Bernhardt was to do with her future life, de Morny suggested that she be sent to the Conservatoire.
 The family took him up on the suggestion and her life turned to the theatre.